Effective January 1, 2015

 - The state rebate program is offered to single-family residential properties only.

-- EBMUD will rebate single-family residential, multi-family residential and commercial customers.
+- EBMUD offers lawn conversion rebates to qualifying single-family residential, multi-family residential and commercial customers.

-- The state will rebate up to 1,000 square feet, up to $1,500 per household in the EBMUD service area.
+- The state will rebate up to 1,000 square feet and up to $1,500 per household in the EBMUD service area.

-- The EBMUD rebate limit is not only based on square footage.
-The residential rebate is limited to $2,500 per property within a 24-month period for all EBMUD landscape rebate offers combined.
+- The EBMUD residential rebate is limited to $2,500 per property within a 24-month period for all EBMUD landscape rebate offers combined.
 EBMUD offers 5 other landscape irrigation rebates.

 No, there are important differences to keep in mind when applying for both programs:

-- For the state rebate, after receiving reservation approval notice, you will have 120 days to complete your project and submit the Rebate Application Form (Part 2).
+- For the state rebate, after receiving reservation approval notice, you will have 120 days to complete your project and submit the rebate application form.

-- For the EBMUD rebate, after receiving approval notice, you will have 6 months to complete your project and notify the EBMUD Water Conservation Office of project completion.
+- For the EBMUD rebate, after receiving approval notice, you will have six (6) months to complete your project and notify the EBMUD Water Conservation Office of project completion.

 No, there are some important differences to keep in mind when planning and implementing your lawn conversion, specifically:

-- Decomposed granite: The state rebate limits decomposed gravel to 25 percent of the total project square footage; there are no limits for the EBMUD rebate.
+- Decomposed granite: The state rebate limits decomposed granite to 25 percent of the total project square footage; there are no granite limits for the EBMUD rebate.

 - Mulch: EBMUD customers must apply a minimum of three inches of mulch on soil surfaces; the state does not specify a minimum depth for mulch.
 EBMUD does not consider rubber bark mulch permissible; the state rebate program will approve rubber bark mulch.